maxi-blocks/maxi-blocks/.github/pull_request_template.md

 -   [ ] Check no commented code and no unnecessary imports
 -   [ ] Standards of the project have been followed
 -   [ ] No errors/warnings on console
+-   [ ] Test functionality via CLI commands (if applicable)
+-   [ ] Check for proper error handling in CLI operations

 # Checklist